0

 Mushrooms and yeasts

-Rich in fibre, minerals, vitamins and, to some extent, protein (around 3% for many mushrooms such as shiitake), easy to grow, requiring little space, water and energy and using organic waste, mushrooms are recognized by experts as a food that’s destined to become more important in the future.
+Rich in fibre, minerals, vitamins and, to some extent, protein (around 3% for many mushrooms such as shiitake), easy to grow, requiring little space, water and energy and using organic waste, mushrooms are recognised by experts as a food that’s destined to become more important in the future.
 What’s more, they are rich in polysaccharides with proven benefits for immunity (14-15).

 Indeed, yeasts and bacteria are already being fermented to produce protein suitable for human consumption with high bioavailability, such production using 10 times less surface area than soya, for example.

-10 times more calories and protein, production that takes a few hours rather than several months, productivity of 1500 kilocalories per square meter (with the potential to concurrently produce solar energy in the same area): yeasts and bacteria are undoubtedly among the most reliable options for producing the food of tomorrow (16-17).
+10 times more calories and protein, production that takes a few hours rather than several months, productivity of 1500 kilocalories per square metre (with the potential to concurrently produce solar energy in the same area): yeasts and bacteria are undoubtedly among the most reliable options for producing the food of tomorrow (16-17).

 References